 Source - The marketing source that created the new customer.
 Leave blank to consider all customers created in the time period irregardless of source.

 Medium - The marketing medium that created the new customer.
-Leave blank to consider all customers created in the time period irregardless of medium.
+Leave blank to consider all customers created in the time period regardless of medium.

 Campaign - The marketing campaign that created the new customer.
-Leave blank to consider all customers created in the time period irregardless of campaign.
+Leave blank to consider all customers created in the time period regardless of campaign.

 Gross/Net - Revenue filter that will show either gross or net amount.
 The gross/net calculation is highly dependent on your order system integration.
 Read more on how we calculate gross vs net revenue here.